BestTimesToVisit.com Logo

 Quick Tip: Dec is one of the best times to visit with ideal weather conditions.

-All Things to Do in Lanai, Hawaii, USA
+All Things to Do in Lanai, Hawaii, Hawaii, USA

 nature

 Embark on an early morning journey to Lanaihale, the island's highest point, for a sunrise that paints the sky in hues of orange and pink.
-The crisp mountain air and the vast expanse of the Pacific stretching out below create a profoundly peaceful start to your day.
-Drive carefully on the unpaved road, and bring a warm layer as it can be chilly at this elevation.
+The crisp mountain air and the vast expanse of the Pacific stretching out below create a truly spiritual experience.
+Rent a 4x4 vehicle for the bumpy ride up, and bring a warm jacket as it can be chilly at this elevation.

 Snorkeling the Crystal Waters of Hulopoe Bay